rackerlabs/rackspace-how-to/content/cloud-servers/common-windows-issues-key-management-server-activation.md

 the operating system shows as unlicensed.

-**Cause**: Windows cannot locate the Key Management Server (KMS) after changing the time zone of the Cloud Server, so, as a result, your Cloud Server's system clock does not sync with the KMS.
+**Cause**: Windows cannot locate the Key Management Server (KMS) after changing the time zone of the cloud server, so, as a result, your server's system clock does not sync with the KMS.

-**Resolution**: You need to resynch your Cloud Server with the KMS
+**Resolution**: You must resynch your cloud cerver with the KMS
 server:

-1. Log in to your Cloud Server as Administrator (Start, All Programs, Accessories, right-click **Command Prompt** and select **Run as Administrator**).
+1. Log in to your cloud server as administrator by clicking **Start > All Programs > Accessories**.
+Then, right-click **Command Prompt**, and select **Run as Administrator**.

 2. Choose the data center in the following table that corresponds to the location of your server, and run the applicable command from the